zxc916684603/ecs/intl.en-US/Quick Start for Entry-Level Users/Step 4. Format a data disk/Windows _ Format a data disk.md

 This document describes how to create a single-partition data disk using a new data disk and format the partition.
 You can also create multiple partitions on a data disk according to your business needs.

-This document describes how to create a single-partition data disk using a new data disk and format the partition.
-You can also create multiple partitions on a data disk according to your business needs.
 This document only applies to partitioning a data disk less than 2 TiB.
 If you want to partition and format a data disk more than 2 TiB, see [Partition and format data disk more than 2 TiB](../../../../intl.en-US/User Guide/Cloud disks/Partition and format data disk more than 2 TB.md#).

 **Warning:**